Therapy Toronto Canada: Psychotherapy Self-referral Service for Toronto and the GTA Need help? Speak to us...

 Persona

-Carl Jung coined this term to describe the outer personality that we adopt without realizing it as a social vehicle to get by in the world.
+Carl Jung coined this term to describe the outer personality that we adopt without recognizing it as a social vehicle to get by in the world.

 PhD